eaglementality/TodoListApp/README.md

 + Clear all completed to-dos
 + Toggle light and dark mode
 + Drag and drop to reorder items on the list
-+ Build this project as a full-stack application
++ Build this project as a frontend application
 ## What i learnt
 There were challenges concerning the drag and drop using the react-beautiful-dnd lib and with Nextjs as it's an SSR(Server Side Render) which can mess up how some libraries operate.